Shell unit shuts Philippine refinery as pandemic slashes margins | MarketScreener

-Singapore's complex refining margin <DUB-SIN-REF>, the bellwether in measuring profitability at Asian refineries, has been mostly negative since March prompting many refiners to cut output or temporarily shutter operations.
+Singapore's complex refining margin, the bellwether in measuring profitability at Asian refineries, has been mostly negative since March prompting many refiners to cut output or temporarily shutter operations.

+In the United States and Europe, refiners are permanently halting processing or weighing lasting shutdowns.

 "We definitely see the possibility of more closures in Asia over the next 6-12 months," said Mia Geng, consultant at FGE, adding that refineries in Japan, Australia and New Zealand could be likely candidates for closure.